Macrometacorp/tutorial-jsc8-stream-ws-on-cfw/README.md

 client = await stream.producer(
     "gdn1.paas.macrometa.io",,
     { otp: consumerOTP },
-    "cloudflare" // When creating stream producer pass last parameter as "cloudflare" for jsc8 to create Cloudflare websocket connection to Stream
+    "cloudflare" // When creating a stream producer, pass "cloudflare" as the last parameter in order to create Cloudflare websocket connection
 )
 ```